 Information, including health and other sensitive information, about:

 The School will generally collect personal information held about an individual by way of forms filled out by parents or students, face-to-face meetings and interviews, emails and telephone calls.
 On occasions people other than parents and students provide personal information.

 In some circumstances the School may be provided with personal information about an individual from a third party, for example a report provided by a medical professional or a reference from another school.
 The School may request medical reports about students from time to time.

 The School will use personal information it collects from you for the primary purpose of collection, and for such other secondary purposes that are related to the primary purpose of collection and reasonably expected by you, or to which you have consented.

 Students and parents: In relation to personal information of students and parents, the School’s primary purpose of collection is to enable the School to provide schooling to the students enrolled at the School, exercise its duty of care, and perform necessary associated administrative activities, which will enable students to take part in all the activities of the School.
-This includes satisfying the needs of parents, the needs of the student and the needs of the School throughout the whole period the student is enrolled at the School.
+This includes satisfying the needs of parents, the needs of the student and the needs of the School.
 Some of the information the School collects is to satisfy the School’s legal obligations, particularly to enable the School to discharge its duty of care.

 The purposes for which the School uses personal information of students and parents include:

 In some cases where the School requests personal information about a student or parent, if the information requested is not provided, the School may not be able to enrol or continue the enrolment of the student or permit the student to take part in a particular activity.